4 min read

 Many dogs are naturally afraid of vacuums, just like they may be afraid of thunderstorms.
-The machine makes a high-frequency noise that can hurt your dog's ears or cause a great deal of distress.
+The machine makes a high-frequency noise that can hurt your dog's ears or cause significant distress.
 Keep in mind that dogs can hear at much higher pitches than the average human ear, which can increase that fear.
 Over time, even the presence of the vacuum when it is turned off and making no sound can induce your dog to bark.

-Do you find yourself wondering, "Why is my dog afraid of the vacuum?"
+You wonder, "Why is my dog afraid of the vacuum?"
 Are you looking for strategies that will help you vacuum in peace?
-Read on to learn more.
+You can just read on to learn more.

 There are several reasons why the vacuum may cause fear.

-Vacuum cleaners can hit very high decibels, which can hurt your dog's ears and leave them whining or cowering.
-A dog who is more sound sensitive than others may have a harder time dealing with the vacuum than a dog who does not have that high level of hearing sensitivity.
+Vacuum cleaners can hit very high decibels, hurting your dog's ears and leaving them whining or cowering.
+In addition, a dog who is more sound-sensitive than others may have a more challenging time dealing with the vacuum than a dog who does not have that high hearing sensitivity.

 A Roomba, for example, might have tried to vacuum up your dog's tail or caught on the dog's fur.
 If your dog has had a genuinely negative or painful experience with the vacuum, it may increase the odds that your pet will respond negatively when the vacuum cleaner comes out.